FALL FESTIVAL

 The first puritan settlers were known as the Pilgrim Fathers.

 Today churches use it as a celebration and way to collect gifts and provisions to share with those less fortunate along with sharing a special meal.
 They eat turkey, sweet potato, sweet corn, cranberry sauce, followed by sweet pumpkin pie for dessert.
+I wonder if they enjoyed a true fine wine during their Harvest Festival gatherings?

 This special harvest festival is celebrated on the fourth Thursday in November.